 List activities/clubs/organizations in which you’ve participated, noting any leadership roles.

 Identify the most meaningful school or community activity in which you’ve participated.
 How did your participation impact others in your school or community?

 List service/volunteer experiences.

-What, specifically, motivated you to apply to the Cook Honors College and what do you hope to learn in an honors environment?
+What, specifically, motivated you to apply to the Cook Honors College, and what unique characteristics or contributions will you bring to our honors community?